U.S. stocks jumped Thursday as the S&P 500 closed at a record high.

 The jump comes after Federal Reserve chairman Janet Yellen said the central bank would most likely continue tapering its bond-buying program as it assesses the impact of harsh winter weather on the economy.

-The bond-buying program was designed to spur growth by lowering interest rates and encouraging spending as the economy struggled, but the Federal Reserve announced reductions to the program in December and again in January as the economy gradually improved.
+The bond-buying program was designed to spur growth by lowering interest rates and encouraging spending in a struggling economy, but the Federal Reserve announced reductions to the program in December and again in January as the economy gradually improved.

 “Reduced tapering would be very negative to the market.
 We made a change in December to good news is good news,” Randy Frederick, a managing director at Charles Schwab, told CNBC.